 Administration: The government claimed, but provided no evidence, that it conducted investigations of credible allegations of mistreatment.

 Official media reported access to prisoners was dependent upon COVID-19 quarantine status.
 Prison facilities frequently banned visits and parcel deliveries reportedly as pandemic preventative measures, according to opposition media.
 Although relatives of some prisoners confirmed access was not always denied, other prisoners stated they had not received visitors or parcels in the last year.
 According to opposition media, prisons were still restricting visits in early November but were loosening restrictions on parcel deliveries to prisoners.

 Independent Monitoring: There was no independent monitoring of prisons.

 Improvements: The government reported it made efforts to improve prison conditions during the year by reconstructing some detention facilities; providing additional food, clothing, and bedding for prisoners; and working to improve sanitary standards to combat COVID-19.
 Independent observers could not confirm these improvements.

 d.
 Arbitrary Arrest or Detention

 The law prohibits arbitrary arrest and detention, but both remained serious problems.
-Persons arrested or detained are not entitled to challenge the legal basis or arbitrary nature of their detention while detained.
+Persons arrested or detained are not entitled to challenge the legal basis or arbitrary nature of their detention.